isg-software/tablesorter-pagercontrols/README.md

          */
         output: '{page}/{totalPages} ({startRow}-{endRow}/{totalRows})',
         /**
+         * second output pattern only used when the 'filter' widget is applied to the table and the user
+         * entered a filter, i.e. the table does not show all rows.
+         * If null, the output pattern will not change for filtered tables.
+But you may use this option
+         * to define a separate output pattern containing the {filteredRows} or {filteredPages} placeholders.
+         */
+        outputFiltered: null,
+        /**
          * Size (width) for the input holding the page display.
 You may change this option
          * corresponding to the output option.
          * Or set to 0 or null in order to disable the input field completely and render the display